 State Senate primaries

 The 42nd Pa.
 Senate District includes parts of Pittsburgh and some South Hills and Ohio River communities.
-Sen. Wayne Fontana, a Democrat, faces a primary challenge and there are no candidates on the Republican primary ballot.
+Sen. Wayne Fontana, a Democrat, easily survived a primary challenge and there are no candidates on the Republican primary ballot.

 The 46th Pa.
 Senate District includes part of Beaver County and all of Greene and Washington Counties.
-Sen. Camera Bartolotta, a Republican, faces a primary challenge.
-The Democratic primary is uncontested.
+Sen. Camera Bartolotta, a Republican, faced a primary challenge.
+The Democratic primary was uncontested.

 Below are results from contested state Senate primaries outside of Southwestern Pennsylvania.